Chick flick

-Chick flick is a slang term for the film genre catered specifically to women's interests, and is marketed toward women demographics.
+Chick flick is a slang term for the film genre catered specifically to women's interests, and is marketed toward female demographics.
 They generally tend to appeal more to a younger female audience and deal mainly with love and romance.
 Although many types of films may be directed toward a female audience, the term "chick flick" is typically used only in reference to films that contain personal drama and emotion or themes that are relationship-based (although not necessarily romantic, as films may focus on parent-child or friend relationships).
 Chick flicks often are released en masse around Valentine's Day.

 History

 The term "chick flick" was not widely used until the 1980s and 1990s.
 It has its roots in the "women's pictures" of the early twentieth century, which portrays the woman as a victim and housewife, and later the film noir of the 1940s and early 1950s, which portrays the threat of sexualized women.
 In the 1950s, many women who were in the workforce during World War II faced the transition back into the home.
 Brandon French notes that the women's films of the 1950s "shed light on a different cluster of issues and situations women faced in their transition from the forties to the sixties: romance, courtship, work, marriage, sex, motherhood, divorce, loneliness, adultery, alcoholism, widowhood, heroism, madness and ambition."